 Stop Braking.
-This will let the rear wheels roll again, and keep the rear wheels from sliding any.
+This will let the rear wheels roll again, and keep the rear wheels from sliding.

-Counter steer.
+Countersteer.
 As a vehicle turns back on course, it has a tendency to keep on turning.
-Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.
+Unless you turn the steering wheel guickly the other way, you may find yourself skidding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and counter steer in a skid takes a lot of practice.
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
 The best place to get this practice is on a large driving range or "skid pad."